Consensys/docs-template/docs/contribute/submit-a-contribution.md

     that your PR fixes by adding `fixes #<ISSUE-NUM>` to the PR description.

 12. If your PR fails any checks, displayed at the bottom of the PR page, fix those errors.
-    If you want to include a new word that causes a [spell check](../configure/spell-check.md) error, you can add that word to the [`project-words.txt`](../create/repo-structure.md#-project-wordstxt) file.

 13. For most doc repositories, specific reviewers are automatically requested when you submit a PR.
     You can request additional reviewers in the right sidebar of your PR – for example, the original